artfulrobot/uk.artfulrobot.civicrm.gocardless/docs/tutorial/contribution-page.md

     Remember earlier we said GoCardless doesn't do one-offs?
 Well this is important here because if a user does not check the "I want to contribute every month" option then it will simply crash(!).
-This is not great UX, but solutions are annoyingly awkward.
-Often people will write a bit of Javascript to check that box automatically, and hide it.

 You should now be on GoCardless' website, seeing one of their forms.